danielguillan/modernizr-mixin/README.md

 Requires Ruby Sass 3.4 or LibSass 3.2

-**LIBSASS WARNING: There is a known bug in Libsass 3.2.3 and 3.2.4 that makes Modernizr mixin output incorrect selectors.
-The only workaround until the bug is patched is to stick to Libsass 3.2.2. https://github.com/sass/libsass/issues/1210**
+**LIBSASS WARNING: There is a known bug in Libsass 3.2.3 through 3.2.5 that makes Modernizr mixin output incorrect selectors.
+The only workaround until the bug is patched in the next Libsass release is to stick to Libsass 3.2.2.
+More info: https://github.com/danielguillan/modernizr-mixin/issues/24**

 There are 4 ways of installing the Modernizr mixin: